 3. Doesn’t answer the user’s query

-How to spot it: In Search Console → Performance → pick the URL → look at the Queries list.
-Compare the actual SERP snippet to your meta description.
-If Google’s snippet contains words from a query that your description doesn’t, this is why.
+How to spot it: In Search Console, open Performance → Search results, click a URL, then the Queries tab.
+Compare the live SERP snippet to your meta description.
+If Google’s snippet contains words from a top query that your description doesn’t, that’s why.

 4. Wrong length

-- Too short (< 70 chars): Google decides there’s not enough info and pads from the body.
+- Too short (under ~70 characters): Google decides there isn’t enough info and pads from the body.

-- Too long (> 160 chars): It’ll be truncated, and Google often replaces the whole thing rather than show a half-cut sentence.
+- Too long (over ~160 characters): it gets truncated, and Google often replaces the whole thing rather than show a half-cut sentence.

 5. Description contradicts the body

 How to spot it: Run site:yourdomain.com and compare the snippet Google shows against the numbers and dates in your meta.
-If they’ve been swapped, that’s the trigger.
+If they’ve been swapped out, that’s the trigger.

 6. Keyword stuffing